astone282/draft-many-pce-stateful-amendment/draft-many-pce-stateful-amendment.md

 # Stateful Bringup

-[RFC8231] Section 5.8.2, allows delegation of an LSP in operationally down state, but at the same time mandates the use of PCReq, before sending PCRpt.
-In this document, we would like to make it clear that sending PCReq is optional.
+[RFC8231] Section 5.8.2 allows delegation of an LSP in an operationally down state, but at the same time mandates the use of PCReq before sending PCRpt.
+This document clarifies that sending PCReq is optional.

-We shall refer to the process of sending PCReq before PCRpt as "stateless bringup".
-In reality, stateless bringup introduces overhead and is not possible to enforce from the PCE, because the stateless PCE is not required to keep any per-LSP state about previous PCReq messages.
-It was found that many vendors choose to ignore this requirement and send the PCRpt directly, without going through PCReq.
-Even though this behavior is against [RFC8231], it offers some advantages and simplifications, as will be explained in this section.
-This document therefore updates [RFC8231].
+The process of sending PCReq before PCRpt is referred to in this document as "stateless bringup".
+In practice, stateless bringup introduces overhead and the PcRpt sent from PCC cannot be enforced by the PCE, because a stateless PCE is not required to maintain any per-LSP state about previous PCReq messages.
+It has been observed that many implementations choose to ignore this requirement and send the PCRpt directly, without first sending a PCReq.
+Although this behavior is not compliant with [RFC8231], it offers message processing advantages and simplifications.
+As a result, this document updates [RFC8231].

-Even though all the major vendors today are moving to the stateful PCE model, it does not deprecate the need for stateless PCEP.
-The key property of stateless PCEP is that PCReq messages do not modify the state of the PCE LSP-DB.
-Therefore, PCReq messages are useful for many OAM ping/traceroute applications where the PCC wishes to probe the network topology without having any effect on the existing LSPs.
+The adoption of stateful PCE does not eliminate the utility of stateless PCEP.
+A characteristic of stateless PCEP is that PCReq messages does require altering the LSP path state information in the PCE.
+As a result, PCReq messages can be used in scenarios such as OAM functions (e.g., ping and traceroute), where it is necessary to probe the network topology without impacting existing LSPs and LSP state management in the PCE.

 ## Updates to RFC 8231

 [RFC8231] Section 5.8.2, says "The only explicit way for a PCC to request a path from the PCE is to send a PCReq message.
 The PCRpt message MUST NOT be used by the PCC to attempt to request a path from the PCE."
-In this document we update [RFC8231] to remove the quoted text.
+This document updates [RFC8231] to remove the quoted text.

-As part of the new bringup procedure, the PCC MAY delegate an empty LSP (no ERO or empty ERO) to the PCE and then wait for the PCE to send PCUpd, without sending PCReq.
-We shall refer to this process as "stateful bringup".
-The PCE MUST support the original stateless bringup, for backward compatibility purposes.
-Supporting stateful bringup should not require introducing any new behavior on the PCE, because as mentioned earlier, the PCE does not modify LSP-DB state based on PCReq messages.
-So whether the PCE has received a PCReq or not, it would process the PCRpt all the same.
+As part of the new bringup procedure, the PCC MAY delegate an empty LSP (no ERO or empty ERO) to the PCE and then wait for the PCE to send a PCUpd, without first sending a PCReq.
+This process is referred to as "stateful bringup".
+The PCE MUST support the original stateless bringup for backward compatibility.
+Supporting stateful bringup does not require introducing new behavior on the PCE, since, as previously noted, a PCE implementation may choose not to modify LSP-DB state based on PCReq messages.
+Therefore, regardless of whether a PCReq has been received, the PCE processes the PCRpt in the same manner.

 An example of stateful bringup follows.
-In our example the PCC starts off by using LSP-ID of 0.
-The value 0 does not hold any special meaning, any other 16-bit value could have been used.
+In this example, the PCC starts by using an LSP-ID of 0.
+The value 0 does not hold any special meaning; any other 16-bit value could have been used.

 PCC has no LSP yet, but wants to establish a path.
 PCC sends PCRpt(R-FLAG=0, D-flag=1, OPER-FLAG=DOWN, PLSP-ID=100, LSP-ID=0,